OpenIPC Downloads & Setup

 Make sure you have these items ready, before you proceed:

-• An OpenIPC AIO unit or an OpenIPC Sigmastar SSC338Q or Goke camera;
+• An OpenIPC air unit or an OpenIPC Sigmastar SSC338Q or SSC30KQ camera or any of the supported IP cameras;

 • A PC/Mac; Install a TFPT server on it, like this one; Also install Putty or any other serial terminal software on your PC/Mac;